SQ321 incident: What causes turbulence and is climate change making it worse?

 3. Is turbulence increasing due to climate change?

-In a study published in 2023, Dr Paul Williams, a professor of atmospheric science at the University of Reading, said severe clear air turbulence over the North Atlantic Ocean has increased by more than 50 per cent during 1979 to 2020.
+In a study published in 2023, Dr Paul Williams, a professor of atmospheric science at the University of Reading, said severe clear air turbulence over the North Atlantic Ocean had increased by more than 50 per cent from 1979 to 2020.

 Dr Roth from NUS said the increase in clear air turbulence had to do with climate change, which alters the jet stream.